outfox/fennecs/doc/misc/Glossary.md

 A certain amount of Fragmentation is natural and often relatively harmless if you have low counts of entities (up to a few thousand), but it can become a detriment to performance when your Entity counts being processed each tick climbs into the hundreds of thousands.

 ### Mitigating Fragmentation
+Since 0.7.0, [Aspects](/docs/Advanced/Aspects/index.md) are the first-class mitigation: they let you group your hot component types into their own contiguous storage universe, where the comings and goings of other components can't fragment them.

-Mitigations for everyday fragmentation may include enabling/disabling components with a flag and just skipping over them in the runner code (if it's a minority of entities affected), but usually each use case will need custom optimizations when that time comes.
+Other mitigations for everyday fragmentation may include enabling/disabling components with a flag and just skipping over them in the runner code (if it's a minority of entities affected), but usually each use case will need custom optimizations when that time comes.

 It's also recommended to perform large bulk operations such as adding or removing components to a large number of Entities through the [Query CRUD](/docs/Queries/CRUD.md), instead of the [per-Entity CRUD](/docs/Entities/ComponentAdd.md).